seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 Will your answer serve fit to all questions?

 **Clown**
-As fit as ten groats is for the hand of an attorney.
+As fit as ten groats is for the hand of an attorney,
+as your French crown for your taffeta punk, as Tib's
+rush for Tom's forefinger, as a pancake for Shrove
+Tuesday, a morris for May-day, as the nail to his
+hole, the cuckold to his horn, as a scolding queen
+to a wrangling knave, as the nun's lip to the
+friar's mouth, nay, as the pudding to his skin.

 **COUNTESS**
 Have you, I say, an answer of such fitness for all